wilvk/blog-hugo/content/posts/troubleshooting-a-dotnet-vim-plugin.md

 - https://github.com/OmniSharp/omnisharp-roslyn/issues/1693
 - https://github.com/OmniSharp/omnisharp-vim/issues/556

-and realised that there was another system-wide Mono version being referenced by brew.
-Doing a system-wide search using on any file with Mono in it (`find / -name "*mono*"`) showed me there was a Mono brew cellar still present.
+and realised that there was another system-wide Mono version being referenced by Brew.
+Doing a system-wide search on any file with the name mono in it (`find / -name "*mono*"`) showed me there was a Mono Brew cellar still present.

 ```
 brew uninstall --force mono